andrewdavidmackenzie/flow/flowclib/Next.md

 Look at error chain crate and define own errors in loader/flowc in particular

 Maybe add references to values and functions in the connections when we are doing that

-Drop unneeded functions and values

-Using connections, for each output, add a reference to one or more input that data should be sent to when made available.

-Loading of functions from stdlib (at compile time) - by finding them by name on the load path and then requesting their definition?

-Consider specifying built-in functions that the run-time knows about already.
-Will probably need some PATH to search to find them, similar to library flows...
-Maybe initialize default PATH with "." so that it finds default one.

 Definition Doubts
 =================